mantidproject/mantid/docs/source/release/v3.12.0/framework.rst

 - :ref:`LoadMask <algm-LoadMask>` has had a bug fixed that could, under certain conditions, cause detectors from previously loaded masking to be added to the currently loaded masking.
 - In :ref:`MaxEnt <algm-MaxEnt>` the ``EvolChi`` and  ``EvolAngle`` workspaces only contain data up until the result has converged.
 - :ref:`LoadLamp <algm-LoadLamp>` is a new algorithm to load processed HDF5 files produced by LAMP program at ILL.
+- :ref:`SaveReflections <algm-LoadLamp>` is a new algorithm to save PeaksWorkspaces to Fullprof, Jana, GSAS, and SHELX text formats.

 Fitting
 -------